zalandoresearch/ACIC23-competition/README.md

 levels given a context will be zero.
 This is by design, extrapolation is part of the forecasting game.
 However, we do satsify SUTVA: one unit's treatment only affects that treatment.
 Also, the treatment in a context has a single, specific effect.
-A treatment at time $t$ only has a direct affect on outcomes at any time $j \neq t$.
+A treatment at time $t$ only has a indirect affect on outcomes at any time $j \neq t$.

 Last, we don't provide predictions for covariates during the prediction window.
 Of course, they would help you, but that's not what we're after :)

-Note: This is a simulated data of a dynamic system.
-We've made effort to ensure that the data is fit for purpose.
+Note: We've made effort to ensure that the data is free of bugs.
+This is a simulated data of a dynamic system.
 Though you may still find bugs.
-If you find a bug, please submit an issue in this repository.
+If you find a bug, please submit an issue in this repository or reach out [here](https://forms.gle/EAgkSoqruZAS1WDT6).
+If we do find bugs, we will let particpants know.

 ## Estimand